abgarberpaul/Earthquake_Mapping/README.md

 **Level One (complete):**

-All files to run the functioning Level One page are stored in Leaflet-Step-1 folder.
+All files to run the functioning Level One page are stored in Leaflet-Step-1 folder:

-    * index.html
+    - index.html

-    * See css folder for style.css
+    - See css folder for style.css

-    * See js folder for config.js (main code)
+    - See js folder for config.js (main code)

+__Required Elements, level one:__

 1. Call the [USGS GeoJSON Feed](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php)